 Current environmental issues affecting the Colombian people: deforestation resulting from timber exploitation in the jungles of the Amazon and the region of Chocó; illicit drug crops grown by peasants in the national parks; soil erosion; soil and water quality damage from overuse of pesticides; air pollution, especially in Bogota, from vehicle emissions.

-Google maps Colombia
+Google Maps Colombia

 The capital and other divisions